finger563/cbsat/docs/_sources/design-time.txt

 given the period :math:`T_S` of :math:`S`, :math:`\forall t,n : S[t] =
 S[t + n*T_S]`.

-We can determine the hyperperiod of the system as the lcm of input flow period and the service function period, :math:`T_p = lcm(T_S,T_I)`.
+We can determine the hyperperiod of the system as the :func:`utils.lcm` of input flow period and the service function period, :math:`T_p = lcm(T_S,T_I)`.